Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Belmont North has 89 active public transport stops, all of which are bus stops.
 These stops are served by 48 different routes that together facilitate 860 weekly passenger trips.
 The area's transport accessibility is rated as excellent, with residents typically located 142 meters from the nearest stop.
-As a primarily residential area, most commuting is outward-bound, and cars remain the dominant mode of transportation at 97%.
-On average, there are 1.6 vehicles per dwelling.
-According to the 2021 Census, 20.3% of residents work from home, which may reflect COVID-19 conditions.
+Most residents commute outward due to Belmont North being primarily residential.
+Cars remain the dominant mode of transportation, used by 97% of residents.
+On average, there are 1.6 vehicles per dwelling in the area.

-Service frequency averages 122 trips per day across all routes, equating to approximately 9 weekly trips per stop.
+According to the 2021 Census, some 20.3% of residents work from home, which may reflect COVID-19 conditions.
+The service frequency averages 122 trips per day across all routes, resulting in approximately 9 weekly trips per individual stop.

 Frequently Asked Questions - Transport